pachyderm/pachyderm/doc/concepts/pipeline-concepts/distributed_computing.md

 A Pachyderm worker is an identical Kubernetes pod that runs the Docker image that you specified in the
 [pipeline spec](../reference/pipeline_spec.html).
-Your analysis code does not affect how Pachyderm distributes workload among workers.
+Your analysis code does not affect how Pachyderm distributes the workload among workers.
-Instead, Pachyderm spreads out the data that needs to be processed across the various workers and make that data available for your code.
+Instead, Pachyderm spreads out the data that needs to be processed across the various workers and makes that data available for your code.

-When you create a pipeline, Pachyderm spins up worker pods that run in the cluster waiting for new data to be available for processing.
+When you create a pipeline, Pachyderm spins up worker pods that continuously run in the cluster waiting for new data to be available for processing.
 Therefore, you do not need to recreate and schedule workers for every new job.